 We ran two benchmark programs: matrix multiplication and Mandelbrot.
 Matrix multiplication is 4x4 and the program has fully unrolled the loop so it becomes essentially a straight line code.
-Mandelbrot calculation on the grid size 64x64 with fixed point arithmetic with 12 bits of fractional part.
+Mandelbrot calculation on the grid size 64x64 with fixed point arithmetic with 8 bits of fractional part.
+Fig.2 shows the plot of the output.
+Please notice that there are roundoff errors at the boundary.
 Both benchmarks were run in two modes: SIMD and MIMD.
 Table 1 reports the number of execution cycles required.